nuntiodev/x/README.md

 Shared libraries used in Softcorp projects.
+Use at your own risk.